Human Anatomy Lesson 1

 Terminology associated with the spine is a little different, and somewhat illogical in relation to the system we've established (it's just one of those exceptions to the rule that you'll need to learn).
 Bending of the spine in the coronal plane is known as lateral flexion, not abduction as you might expect.

 Before I end this lesson I would be remiss if I neglected to tell you the difference between anatomical position and terminology as applied to humans and to other animals.
 We are a unique species in that we are bipedal, or, in other words, we habitually stand and walk around on two limbs instead of four.
 Because of this, our terminology is centered around an anatomical position where we are facing forward in UPRIGHT position.
 Animals that walk on four limbs instead of two need to be described using a terminology that is not dependent on an upright anatomical position.

 In this case, cranial and caudal replace "superior" and "inferior," and ventral and dorsal (or, in some cases, rostral) replace "anterior" and "posterior."

 These terms are, of course, important for comparative anatomy, but they also have their place in human anatomy.
 You will see later in this course that these terms are applied to directions in the brain and spinal cord.
-You will also see the terms ventral and dorsal used in many anatomy atlases and textbooks [note for students in my spring 2015 Human Anatomy course at Benedictine University: your book uses the terms "anterior" and "posterior," not "ventral" and "dorsal"].
+You will also see the terms ventral and dorsal used in many anatomy atlases and textbooks [note for students in my fall 2018 Human Anatomy course at Benedictine University: your book uses the terms "anterior" and "posterior," not "ventral" and "dorsal"].

 The Language of Anatomy